Get Involved in Research

 Summer Undergraduate Research Fellowship (SURF)

-The Psychology Summer Undergraduate Research Fellowship (SURF) provides research support to Cornell Psychology undergraduates interested in gaining research experience and pursuing a career in the field of Psychology.
+The Psychology Summer Undergraduate Research Fellowship provides research support to Cornell Psychology undergraduates interested in gaining research experience and pursuing a career in the field of Psychology.

-Interested students should contact a faculty mentor to initiate the application process – students can only be selected if they have a mentor (new or current) willing to work with them over the summer.
+Interested students should contact a faculty mentor to initiate the application process; students must have a mentor (new or current) committed to work with them over the summer before applying.